A UK 2:1 honours degree or its international equivalent.

 Months of entry

-It offers the possibility of exploring the role of human rights globally and the international and domestic machinery that promotes and enforces rights.
-You can also focus on how academic debates connect to the practice of human rights.
+You will be able to explore the role of human rights globally and the international and domestic machinery that promotes and enforces rights, while focusing on how academic debates connect to the practice of human rights.

-The University is home to four closely cooperating Global Academies in the areas of justice, health, development and environment and society, which together address crucial global challenges that span the ambit of civil, political, social, economic and cultural rights.
+The University is home to five closely cooperating Global Academies in the areas of justice, health, development, environment and society, and agriculture and food security, which together address crucial global challenges that span the ambit of civil, political, social, economic and cultural rights.

 Information for international students